Token Swapping on Trees: Background

 \subsection{Coloured token swapping}

 Many natural reconfiguration problems involve ``coloured'' elements, where two elements of the same colour are indistinguishable.
 Token swapping for coloured tokens was considered by Yamanaka et al.~\cite{yamanaka2015colored} (journal version~\cite{yamanaka2018colored}).
 They proved that the coloured token swapping problem is NP-complete for $c \ge 3$ colours even for planar bipartite graphs of max degree 3, but for $c=2$ the problem is solvable in polynomial time, and in linear time for trees.
-On complete graphs, coloured token swapping is NP-complete~\cite{bonnet2017complexity} but fixed parameter tractable in the number of colours~\cite{yamanaka2018colored}.
-The complexity of coloured token swapping on trees is open.
+On complete graphs, coloured token swapping is NP-complete~\cite{AmirP15,bonnet2017complexity} but fixed parameter tractable in the number of colours~\cite{yamanaka2018colored}.
+Coloured token swapping can be solved in polynomial time on a path~\cite{AmirP15,bonnet2017complexity} and on a star~\cite{bonnet2017complexity}.